 The University of Nottingham's School of Economics is renowned for excellence in teaching and research across all areas of the discipline and for being at the cutting edge of contemporary economic thinking and analysis.
+It attained high rankings across league tables.

 As an economics student at UNNC: